 Corrugated cardboard means that the sheets of cardboard are joint together to create layers called waves.
 These layers provide cushioning and strengthen the box.

 Corrugated cardboard is the perfect blend of minimal weight and maximum strength.

-This makes it the go-to product packaging solution for heavy items like shoes, but also many ecommerce companies, as it can handle most impacts.
+This makes cardboard the go-to packaging solution for heavy items like shoes, but also many ecommerce companies, as it can handle most impacts.

-Corrugated cardboard is also the perfect blank canvas for packaging design.
+Corrugated cardboard is also the perfect blank canvas for designing your packaging.